 Drunk driving occurs when a person uses drugs or alcohol prior to operating a vehicle.
 This may include prescription medications, over-the-counter medications, or illicit drugs.
 When this occurs, their ability to react fast enough, respond to changing conditions, or drive safely is impaired.
 That puts you and all other drivers on the road at risk.

 Drunk driving is more common than many people believe.
 The South Carolina Department of Public Safety reports that:

 HawkLaw has extensive experience working with victims of drunk driving accidents.
 We understand just how much these drivers can take from you with the decision to get behind the wheel intoxicated.
-We’re here to help you.
+We are here to help you.

-HawkLaw is committed to working closely with you to gather evidence and prove your case, helping you to secure the compensation owed to you.
-As a results-focused legal team, you can depend on our proven record of delivering settlements resulting from drunk driving.
+HawkLaw is committed to working closely with you to gather evidence and support your case, helping you to secure the fair compensation owed to you.
+As a results-focused personal injury legal team, you can depend on our proven record of delivering settlements* resulting from drunk driving.

-If you’ve been the victim of a distracted driver, try to gather any evidence about the incident to report to the police during the initial accident report.
-Be sure to let our attorney know what’s occurred as well.
+If you have been the victim of a distracted driver, try to gather any evidence about the incident to report to the police during the initial accident report.
+Be sure to let your attorney know what has occurred as well.
 Did you see the driver engaging in an activity that caused them to be distracted?
-That’s valuable information in your case.
+That is valuable information in your case.
 Let your car accident lawyer know what occurred.